Succulent plant: Cultivation

 Succulents are favored as houseplants for their attractiveness and ease of care.
 They have been cultivated as houseplants since at least the 17th century.
 If properly potted, succulents require little maintenance to survive indoors.
 Succulents are very adaptable houseplants and will thrive in a range of indoor conditions.
 For most plant owners, over-watering and associated infections are the main cause of death in succulents.

-Succulents can be propagated by different means.
-The most common is vegetative propagation; this includes cuttings where several inches of stem with leaves are cut and after healing, produce a callus.
-After a week or so, roots may grow.
+Succulents can be propagated in a number of ways, with vegetative propagation being the most common.
+This includes cuttings, where a few centimetres of the leafy stem is cut off and left to heal, forming a callus.
+Following a period of approximately seven days, roots may begin to develop.
 A second method is division consisting of uprooting an overgrown clump and pulling the stems and roots apart.

 A third method is propagation by leaf by allowing the formation of a callus.
 During this method, a bottom leaf is fully removed from the plant often by twisting or cutting.
-The leaf then dries out and a callus forms preventing the leaf from absorbing too much moisture and thus rotting.
+The leaf then dries out and a callus forms preventing the leaf from absorbing too much moisture and rotting.
 This method typically takes up to a few weeks to produce healthy roots that would eventually create new plants.
 The vegetative propagation can be different according to the species.